 - Video and Recording.
 Permission is required from player/s of a match before any recording is allowed.
 Permission is also required as to whether the video/recording will be shared in any social media.

 - Grading.
 Will be done as soon as possible after the previous interclub competition has finished and sent out to all clubs in sufficient time for them to select their desired composition of players in a team.
 Once the draw has been done, players’ grade will remain the same for the duration of that competition; however new players coming into the event may need to be regraded if it turns out they are significantly wrongly graded.
 Clubs should endeavour to make up teams for each division according to various players’ grading and ONLY introduce lower graded player/s to the higher division to make up the required number.

-The SNDTTA Committee may allow players with borderline scores to play in a lower Division.
+- A player's RC must be within the interval of the division(s) they want to play in.
+The SNDTTA Committee may allow players with borderline scores to play in a upper or lower division.

 - Order of Play and Doubles combinations.Order of Play.
 Upon arrival at a venue and in conjunction with the opposing captain, the visiting captain must decide and schedule his/her three singles players who are to play in this match.
 Once this has been determined the order must stand and cannot be changed.
 Doubles combinations are likewise determined.
 If through some unforeseen circumstances a previously nominated player cannot start to play (i.e. has not arrived at the venue; or is taken ill before playing in any match), then a change can be made provided the opposing captain gives his/her approval to such a change.

 Doubles.
 Where a team arrives for a match intending to play with 4 or 5 players, then the following applies: